Relationships

 By moving away from detrimental connections and fostering healthier relationships, we can experience significant improvements in our decision-making and overall well-being.
 We encourage readers to evaluate their relationships and remove those that bring chaos to achieve personal growth.

-So my choices around friends and relationships reflected my current state of spirit, mind, and body.
+So my choices around friends and relationships reflected my current state of spirit,

-Once I started to change those relationships and move away from unhealthy to healthy relationships my choices, decisions, and how I worked through life problems started to drastically improve.
-Have I perfected life and life change?
-Heck no!
-However, with the new relationships I have developed today, I am much improved in decision-making.
-In addition to how I handle some life things, I will leave you with this…someone once told me to make a list of the people in my life (relationships), and then highlight anyone who brings chaos or drama to my life.
-Then I was told once I identified who those folks were, I should remove them from my circle.
-The suggestion was fantastic, however, it was hard to do.
-Once I did move forward, things really improved for me!
-God bless you all!
-If you are in need of assistance please contact us @ (253) 735-0665.
+In addition to how I handle some life things, I will leave you with this; Someone once told me to make a list of the people in my life (relationships) and then highlight anyone who brings chaos or drama to my life.
+Then I was told, once I identified who those folks were, I should remove them from my circle.
+The suggestion was fantastic; however, it was hard to do.
+Once I moved forward, things really improved for me!

 (253) 735-0665

-817 HARVEY ROAD NE, WA 98002
+817 Harvey Road NE, WA 98002